Download the final version Scotland's Towns Conference 2017 programme here.

 This year’s Scotland’s Towns Conference examines how, as a nation of towns, it is critical that we embrace our heritage; not only to acknowledge it, but to measure its worth, and value it; and to curate, preserve, protect and promote it.
 In a world seeking authenticity, it is how we use our towns’ heritage moving forward, that will help determine the social, cultural and economic wellbeing of communities across Scotland.

-Our home for this year is the wonderful Paisley.
-Truly embracing its future history, the town’s vision is centred on its world class cultural and heritage assets and has begun an extensive programme of regeneration activity and investment.
-Set within the context of the Paisley Town Centre Heritage Asset Strategy as the regeneration strategy for the next 20 years, this activity contributes to re-establishing Paisley as Renfrewshire’s primary town centre for the benefit of local people and businesses as well as the national and international community.
-You will not only hear about Paisley’s Vision for 2026 but step into this living plan, walking through the town’s strategic activity areas that will deliver transformational change.
+Famous for its Paisley print, Gerry Rafferty, Paolo Nutini and Doctor Who (star David Tennant grew up in the city), our home for this year is the wonderful Paisley.
+Now in the final running for UK City of Culture 2021, Paisley is truly embracing its future history, with a vision centred on its world class cultural and heritage assets and the launch of an extensive programme of regeneration activity and investment.
+Set within the wider context of the Paisley Town Centre Heritage Asset Strategy, its regeneration strategy for the next 20 years, contributes to re-establishing Paisley as Renfrewshire’s primary town centre for the benefit of local people and businesses as well as the national and international community.
+Hear about and step into Paisley’s Vision for 2026, with our active session, walking through the town’s strategic activity areas that will deliver transformational change.
+You will also hear from some of Scotland’s…and the world’s top place-changers, all responsible for creating the future of towns here and around the globe.

 08:45 Auditorium and Foyer (Ground Floor)

-Networking Breakfast I Marketplace I FutureTown Design Competition I Most Beautiful High Street (45 minutes)
+Networking I Marketplace I FutureTown Design Competition I Most Beautiful High Street (45 minutes)

 09:45 Paisley’s Future History: PACE Theatre Company.
 Performance by the largest youth theatre of its kind in the UK.